hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - config DHCP server to limit traffic w/ rate and ensure legitimate requests not dropped: <span style="color: #bb6600;">trusted interface</span>
   - Dynamic ARP Inspection (DAI)
     - a security feature validating ARP packets in a network
-    - allowing a network administrator to intercept, log, and discard ARP packets with <span style="color: #bb6600;">invalid MAC address to IP address bindings</span>
+    - allowing a network administrator to intercept, log, and discard ARP packets with invalid MAC address to IP address bindings
     - after enabling DAI, all ports become <span style="color: #bb6600;">untrusted ports</span>
     - inactive on all VLANs
-    - DHCP snooping enabled on a <span style="color: #bb6600;">per-VLAN basis</span>, e.g., `ip dhcp snooping vlan 2`
+    - DHCP snooping enabled on a per-VLAN basis, e.g., `ip dhcp snooping vlan 2`
+    - characteristic: determine the validity of an ARP packet based on <span style="color: #bb6600;">valid IP to MAC address bindings</span> from the DHCP snooping binding database
+    - unable to communicate on switch after config DAI and w/o err-disabled interface: <span style="color: #bb6600;">DHCP snooping not enabled on all VLANS</span>
   - DAI enabled switch receiving a spoofed ARP request on a <span style="color: #bb6600;">trusted interface</span>: forward the packet w/o violation
+  - catalyst switch security features to prevent futhur violations by spoofing printer connects authorized using MAB on 4 different switch ports: <span style="color: #bb6600;">DHCP Snooping and Dynamic ARP Inspection</span>

 - Broadcast storm